BACKGROUND

 AIM

-On completion of the course the student should be able to:
+On completion of the course, participants should be able to:

 LECTURER